Koyal Rana

-Koyal Rana (born 4 January 1993) is an Indian model and beauty pageant titleholder who was crowned Femina Miss India 2014.
+Koyal Rana Dabas (born 4 January 1993) is an Indian model and beauty pageant titleholder who was crowned Femina Miss India 2014.
 She came to attention at the age of 15 during MTV Teen Diva.
-At the age of 21 she represented India in Miss World 2014 that was held in London and ended up to be in the top 10 with the highest score.
+At the age of 21, she represented India in Miss World 2014 that was held in London and ended up to be in the top 10 with the highest score.
 She was crowned Miss World Asia after the event.

 Early life and education

 Koyal Rana was crowned the winner of Femina Miss India on 5 April 2014.
 She completed her schooling at St. Thomas' School (New Delhi).
 She did her undergraduate programme in Bachelor of Business Studies from Deen Dayal Upadhyaya College, University of Delhi.

 In 2014, she graduated with distinction as a business student at the University of Delhi, from Deen Dayal Upadhyaya College.

 Social work

-In 2012, at the age of 19 she Co-founded a Non-Governmental Organisation(NGO),Moksha Foundation.
+In 2012, at the age of 19, she Co-founded a Non-Governmental Organisation(NGO),Moksha Foundation.
 She has been an instrumental part in the promotion of the organization and its activities.
 Her immense contribution to the cause of sanitation and hygiene led her to win the Miss Beauty with a Purpose Award at the fbb Femina Miss India pageant where she presented the Swastha Bhavishya project to a jury of renowned people.
 Koyal has also visited a dozen schools to try out various methods of raising awareness about the project by using different content each time with the children to check their responses.
 She also won Beauty with a Purpose at Miss World 2014 and became third Beauty with a Purpose winner from India in Miss World.